eyar/nano-react-app-typescript-template/README.md

 The Babel preset [babel-preset-nano-react-app](https://github.com/adrianmcli/babel-preset-nano-react-app) and a small amount of configuration is used to support the same transforms that Create React App supports.

 The Babel configuration lives inside `package.json` and will override an external `.babelrc` file, so if you want to use `.babelrc` remember to delete the `babel` property inside `package.json`.

+## typescript support

+Package.json includes a dependency on typescript ("^3.8.2" currently).
+A tsconfig.json is added with minimal configuration.
+The barest minimum of changes to index.js > index.ts and app.jsx > app.tsx were made as well.